 denise webber

 Denise Webber (b1958 Leicestershire UK) is a British artist whose work spans lens-based media (video, photography), drawing and works on paper.
-Her work has featured internationally in exhibitions at Tate Modern London, Moderna Museet Stockholm and the Museum of Contemporary Art Melbourne and is represented in the Arts Council England Collection and the Tate Archive.
+Her work has appeared internationally in exhibitions at Tate Modern London, Moderna Museet Stockholm and the Museum of Contemporary Art Melbourne and is represented in the Arts Council England Collection and the Tate Archive.

 Her work focuses particularly upon women's experiences of liberation, transition or transformation.
 In her video animation Clay (1998) she repositions the 19th century still photographs of Eadweard Muybridge.
 Drawing attention to small revelatory details, particularly of Muybridge's images of women, she frees and restores human dignity to his subjects in a mood of celebration.